 Written by Amariá Jones

-In this virtual gathering of writers, Gilbert King, author of Devil in the Grove and 2013 Dayton Literary Peace Prize winner sits down with authors Edwidge Danticat and Patricia Engel to explore a broader perspective on the numerous journeys of Immigrants through the stories of first generation characters and their experiences.
+In this virtual gathering of writers, Gilbert King, author of Devil in the Grove and 2013 Dayton Literary Peace Prize Runner up sits down with authors N. Scott Momaday and Louise Erdrich to discuss land, loss, and memory from the perspective of indigenous writers.

 Each year, DLPP has interns who have been working on major projects throughout the fall.
 The application process is competitive, and the DLPP has worked with professors at Sinclair College, University of Dayton and Wright State University to design intern projects that will be valuable to both the student and the DLPP.